MuseofMoose/SearchSelect/README.md

   * **idKey** (default: 'id') - A string with the attribute to id the option objects by.
 Use an attribute that has unique values between options unless you want to have a bad time.
   * **labelKeys** - A string with the name of the attributes on the option object to be used as a display name.
 You can specify multiple keys (space-separate them) if you want them concatenated as one display name.
-  * **placeholderText** - A string with the placeholder text for the select.
+  * **placeholderText** - A string with the placeholder text for the search select input.
-  * **fontAwesomeIcon** (optional) - A string with the class name of the font-awesome icon to be displayed on the right side of the input portion of the select.
+  * **fontAwesomeIcon** (optional) - A string with the class name of the font-awesome icon to be displayed on the right side of the search select input.
   * **ngChange** (optional) - An expression to be evaluated when the user selects an option.
   * **disabled** (optional) - A boolean expression which represents whether the searchselect is disabled or not.
   * **required** (optional) - A boolean expression which represents whether the searchselect is required or not (for form validity).